Losing darts player pins blame on ‘opponent’s smelly fart’

 The Dutchman told TV channel RTL7: “It'll take me two nights to lose this smell from my nose".

-When confronted with the allegation by a post-match reporter, Scotsman Gary Anderson confirmed he also detected a waft of “rotten eggs” on stage but believed Harms was the one that dealt it.
+Anderson confirmed he also detected a waft of “rotten eggs” on stage but

 Letting rip on his opponent, he said he thought Harms had soiled himself before breaking wind.